houzyk/thephilosophicalcode/ExistenceAndTypeScript/ExistenceAndTypeScript.md

 ### 1. Is It Me You're Looking For?

-  Fetching API data is a classic, but risky, developer move.
-Such data could be different from what we expected it to be or it could simply not exist.
-To curb down this risk of working with nonexistent data, we may use TypeScript's optional chaining operator (syntactically, a question mark '?').
-For example, let's say that we're fetching the following JSON.
+  Fetching external data is a risky business.
+The data could be different from what we expected it to be or it could simply not exist.
+To curb down the risk of working with nonexisting data, we may use TypeScript's optional chaining operator (syntactically, a question mark '?').
+For example, let's say that we're fetching the following JSON from an API.

   ```
     "thisArticle": {
-      "title": "Existence In TypeScript",
+      "title": "Existence And TypeScript",
       "author": {
         "firstName": "Houzair",
         "lastName": "Koussa"